 Information for cooling tower system risk management plan (RMP) auditors and for anyone preparing for a RMP audit.
-As part of the auditors certification, they are required to follow the Guidelines for auditing risk management plans for cooling tower systems.
+RMP auditors are required to follow the Guidelines for auditing risk management plans for cooling tower systems.

 Should you have any questions, contact the Legionella team.